csirick2020/Kalshi_API_Project/README.md

 ---

 NOTE: Update as of 01/23/24 --- I have noticed Kalshi changed their 'Ticker' format once again for these financial markets.
 I will update code in the next few days but the changes are very simple and minor.
 (Example: SP500 Daily Bracket changed from INXD-{DATE} to just INX-{DATE} .
 'Weekly' market is just INX-{DATE} as well (where the date falls on the end of a trading week).
-Kalshi seems to have also gotten rid of the 'Monthly' or 'End of Month' market (from what I can tell).)
+Kalshi seems to have also gotten rid of the 'Monthly' or 'End of Month' markets (from what I can tell).

 ---